ThreatQuotient Enables Companies to Scale Security Operations Through Effective and Efficient Use of Threat Intelligence

 Internal security operations teams work smarter, not harder with cybersecurity automation that balances human workflow management with automation

-LONDON, UK – 1st October, 2024 – ThreatQuotient™, a leading security operations platform innovator, today announced Version 6 of the ThreatQ Platform, a major upgrade with significant enhancements to the platform and multiple modules.
-Dedicated to providing security operations centre (SOC) and cyber threat intelligence analysts with a simplified, data-driven approach to automating their work, the ThreatQ Platform has more than 30 new feature innovations and improvements since version 5.0.
+ASHBURN, VA.
+USA – October 1, 2024 – ThreatQuotient™, a leading security operations platform innovator, today announced Version 6 of the ThreatQ Platform, a major upgrade with significant enhancements to the platform and multiple modules.
+Dedicated to providing security operations center (SOC) and cyber threat intelligence analysts with a simplified, data-driven approach to automating their work, the ThreatQ Platform has more than 30 new feature innovations and improvements since version 5.0.

 - Scaling collaboration with easy intelligence sharing